Air-Factories-2-0/af2-design/Ethereum.md

 #### Proposal

-In this step, a user insert into the platform an STL of the desing he would like to propose to the community.
+In this step, a user insert into the platform an STL of the desing he would like to propose to the Air Factories 2.0 community.

 ![](/IMG/ETHEREUM/4.jpg)

 ##### 1 - Insert the STL in the Proposal Page

-The **Air Caller** (or **Air Maker**) go into the Proposal Page where he can upload the STL file of the design and specify other informations about it (e.g., a description of the model and what it should be used for).
+First of all, the **Air Caller** (or **Air Maker**) goes into the Proposal Page where he can upload the STL file of the design and specify other informations about it (e.g., a description of the model and what it should be used for).

 ##### 2 & 3 - Load STL into IPFS

-At this point the front-end will upload the STL file into IPFS and will retrive his HASH.
+At this point, the front-end will upload the STL file into IPFS and will retrive its HASH.

 ##### 4 - Send HASH and STL Info

-The front-end will sent the HASH and the informations mentioned above to the blockchain in which these will be stored.
+Then, the front-end will sent the HASH and the informations, mentioned above, to the Blockchain in which these will be stored.

-Now every user that want to see the design could simply get the hash in order to download it.
+Now, every user that want to see the design could simply get the hash in order to download it.

 ### Voting System

 In the following step the **Air Makers** are the only ones that can vote.

-The voting system is based on the reputation of the **Makers**.
+The voting system is based on the **Makers**' reputation.

 #### Voting System - Phase 1

-In the first phase of the voting system the **Air Makers** will express their opinion about  ethical and utilities criteria, for instance:
+In the first voting phase, the **Air Makers** will express their opinion about ethical and utilities criteria, for instance:

 - **Ethical Criteria:**

-  - Makers will vote the STL design considering its ethical aspects.
+  - Air Makers will vote the STL design considering its ethical aspects.

 - **Utilities Criteria:**

-  - Maker will vote the STL design considering its utility

-  - Design like calibration cube are more less likely to be accepted because no one is interred on buying a batch of this kind of object.
+  - Air Makers will vote the STL design considering its utility.
+Some designs, such as the calibration cube, are less likely to be accepted because no one is interested in      purchasing a batch of this type of item.

 #### Voting System - Phase 2

-In the second phase the **Air Makers** will test the STL technical criteria.
+In the second voting phase, the **Air Makers** will test the STL technical criteria.

-In order to vote the design, the **Maker** *have to print at least one time the STL that he want to vote*
+In order to vote the design, the **Air Maker** *have to print at least one time the STL that he want to vote*

 - **Feasibility Criteria:**

-  - Maker will vote if the STL design can be printed without any problems.
+  - Air Maker will vote if the STL design can be printed without any obvious feasibility problems.

 - **Quality Criteria:**

-  - Maker will vote if the STL design once printed actually has the features that the Maker expected from that specific design.
+  - Air Maker will vote if the STL design, once printed, actually has the features that the Air Maker expected from that specific design.

 #### Voting System - Algorithm